comicrelief/component-library/README.md

 ```
 $ yarn test
 ```
-_Test will run through all Jest tests and watch for any changes on snapshots._
+_Test will run through all Jest tests, and watch for any changes on snapshots._

 To update snapshots with desired changes brought in through your work:
 ```